jeffreykegler/old_kollos/design/sequence.md

 This document describes how the LUIF rewrites sequence rules.
-In the following rule,
+In this document,
-`Rep`, `Rep1`, `Rep2`, etc. are mortar symbols, introduced to function as left hand sides for intermediate rules.
+`Rep`, `Rep1`, `Rep2`, etc. are mortar symbols, introduced during the rewrite, so that they can function as left hand sides for intermediate rules.

 This rewrite may call for rules with a mortar
 LHS and the same
-RHS and punctuation to be added multiple times.
+RHS and punctuation to be added more than once.
+In the implementation,
+the added rules should be kept in a table.
+The table should contain mortar LHS symbols, indexed by RHS symbols and punctuation.
+When a rule is to added,
-The rules added should be kept in table, and, when a rule with a RHS and punctuation identical to one already in the table would be added, the rule in the table should be reused instead.
+if its RHS and punctuation
+are identical to one already in the table, the mortar LHS should be reused instead.

 ## Eliminate terminators